tesujimath/tesujimath.github.io/content/path-canonicalization-is-unergonomic.md

 Rust programmers attach great importance to correctness and this is to be celebrated, but there are sometimes downsides.

 Path canonicalization has become prevalent in the Rust community, for reasons which I will explain.
-It is a solution to a very real problemm but I  suggest that it is not a good solution and there is a better alternative.
+It is a solution to a very real problem but I  suggest that it is not a good solution and there is a better alternative.
 I argue for increasing ergonomics at no cost in correctness.

 I will discuss [what path canonicalization is](#what), [why it is in widespread use](#why), [what is unergonomic about this approach](#ergonomics), and [a more ergonomic alternative](#an-alternative).